 1. The Shield

-A knight would place various elements onto his shield such as a lion, bear or an eagle.
+A knight would place various elements onto his shields such as a lion, bear, or eagle.
 Different colors could also be used to identify an individual.

-The different shield shape could represent a geographical origin and time period.
+The different shield shapes could represent a geographical origin and period.